 Consult the list of approved UB courses on this page to select one that works with your schedule.
-Please note that SW 101 is not offered in the spring semesters.

 The registration process for an undergraduate course is different than your other courses.
 To successfully enroll in an undergraduate course, you must: